ButteryPluto/ButteryPluto/README.md

 - 👋 Hi, I’m @ButteryPluto
-- 👀 I’m interested in anime
+- 👀 I’m interested in Madoka
-- 🌱 I’m currently learning weeb
+- 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on anime
-- 📫 How to reach me twitch.tv/butterypluto
+- 📫 How to reach me: don't

 <!---
 ButteryPluto/ButteryPluto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.